bluemana/ksubaka/README.md

 # Ksubaka's query tool

-Implementation of a command line tool that queries web APIs to retrieve information on movies.
+Implementation of a command-line tool that queries web APIs to retrieve information on movies.

 Current usage: